 Even Augustine was unable to define the Trinity.
 He said, "If we be asked to define the Trinity, we can only say, it is not this or that."
-(Augustine, as quoted in Philip Schaff's History of the Christian Church, Volume 3, Section 130, page 672)

 The Biblical View of God

 God created mankind with an inherent desire to worship.
 You can go anywhere in the world, even to the most remote tribe in Africa, and you will find that they worship.
 There is something about believing that a God exists that fills a void in a person's life.